TimEngelmann/ai4est/README.md

 ## Results

-For every experimental run a set of results is produced that can be found inside the results folder and can be broken down into the parts presented below.
+For every experimental run a set of results is produced that can be found inside the results folder.
 For each one of the files found in the results folder, a constant convention is followed.
-The name of the file indicated the site used for testing the model when the later was trained on the other 5 sites of the dataset.
+The name of the file indicates the site used for testing the model when the later was trained on the other 5 sites of the dataset.
+Please note that some of the files (in particular most csv files) are produced during the run of the pipeline.
+To have access to all of the files mentioned below (in particular the plots), it is necessary to execute the `plots_report.ipynb` notebook.
+Simply specify the `run_name` in the second cell of the notebook and execute it.
+Afterwards the content of the folder can be broken down into the parts presented below.

   1. The csv folder contains the following: